 ACA provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
-ACA is a state-funded public school, but the state funding formula does not provide sufficient dollars for capital improvements or ownership of our campus, nor does state funding provide completely for our unparalleled student to teacher ratio.
-Further, charter schools, unlike regular public schools, cannot levy taxes.
-Consequently, we must regularly seek outside charitable funding and grants to develop and maintain the high level of our program.
+ACA is a state-funded public school, but the state funding formula does not provide sufficient dollars to offer our program to our students.
+Consequently, we must regularly seek outside charitable funding from individuals, foundations, and support to develop and maintain the high level of our program as well as capital improvement projects.

-Volunteerism is thus strongly encouraged.
-Without this practical proof of your belief in the value and quality of the Academy, we could not exist.
+Charitable support is thus encouraged from our parent community and volunteerism is strongly encouraged.
 ACA humbly asks for each parent's time, talent, or treasure.
-We ask each family to consider making all of the following a part of their tenure at ACA: 1) volunteering regularly to assist in the office and/or on campus and/or through membership in the Parent Service Organization, 2) supporting the Academy's material structure through donation of a unique talent or service, and 3) financial assistance to the Academy via book donations, participation in the \$200/\$400 extra-curricular tax credit program, and regular contributions to the Community Investment Annual Giving Campaign.
-ACA is a non-profit, 501(c)3 corporation; as such, your gifts to the Academy may be tax-deductible.
-Since only 80% of ACA's budget income actually comes from the state, your donations are absolutely vital to the health of the school.
-These donations directly address the reality (the bottom line) that ACA is not just a public school, but a unique institution that asks for so much more from everyone involved.
+We ask each family to consider making all of the following a part of their tenure at ACA: 1) volunteering regularly to assist in the office and/or on campus 2) supporting the Academy's material structure through donation of a unique talent or service, and 3) providing financial assistance to the Academy via participation in our annual giving campaigns-the Community Investment Campaign and Arizona Public School Tax Credit Drive.
+ACA is a non-profit, 501(c)3 corporation; as such, your gifts to the Academy are tax deductible.

+Since only 80% of ACA's budget income actually comes from public funding, your donations are absolutely vital to the health of the school.
+These donations directly address the reality (the bottom line) that ACA is not just a public school, but an institution that relies on our partnership with our families to help provide our students with a unique and worthwhile education.

 The ACA Parent Service Organization (PSO) helps in the planning and management of school community events.
-The PSO supports all other aspects of the community through periodic events, through fundraisers that support student-teacher activities, and through many acts of kindness and school spirit.
+The PSO supports aspects of the community through periodic events and activities, and through many acts of kindness and school spirit.